ZibrovOleg/OtusPhp2025/README.md

 # OtusPhp2025

-# Library for working with the Fibonacci function
+Library for working with the Fibonacci function

+# Installation
+>
+>  composer require zibrov-oleg/otus-php-2025-hw4